Why become a U.S. citizen?

 It costs $725 to submit a naturalization application to USCIS.
 The fee is a big barrier to U.S. citizenship for many applicants.

 Fee waivers.
-Applicants whose income is at or less than 150% of Federal Poverty Guidelines may be eligible for a full fee waiver from the U.S. government.
+Applicants whose income is at or less than 200% of Federal Poverty Guidelines may be eligible for a partial or full fee waiver from the U.S. government.
 See: https://www.uscis.gov/feewaiver.
 For a partial fee waiver, see: https://www.uscis.gov/i-942.
 For help filing a fee waiver, attend a Citizenship Workshop.

 To pay: There are several ways to make payments: https://www.uscis.gov/forms/paying-immigration-fees including payment by credit card: https://www.uscis.gov/forms/fingerprints/pay-your-n-400-application-fee-your-credit-card